DS-260 Form: What You Need to Know When Filing

 • Your children

 Most questions that you will be asked are straightforward.
-If you are nervous, do not worry.
 Answer questions honestly and make sure you have consistent answers on your form for when you prepare for your interview.

 Take the following tips into account when filing your DS-260 application:

-• Even if your children are considered adults, are stepchildren, or are adopted, include all information about all of your children.
+• Even if your children are stepchildren, adopted, or considered adults, include all information about all of your children.

-• Include each address you lived at in full, even your addresses that were not permanent addresses.
+• Include each address you have had, even those that were not permanent.

 • Make sure all of your social media accounts list consistent information throughout.
-The U.S. government will look at your online presence, so having consistency as well as positive online behavior is important.
+The U.S. government will look at your online presence, so having consistency and positive online behavior is essential.

-• Make sure your DS-260 online form is filled out correctly in full.
-You cannot go back and correct information once it is submitted.
-If you do find an error on your DS-260 form, tell the consular officer and request a correction at your interview.
+• Make sure your DS-260 online form is filled out correctly and in full.
+If you find an error on your DS-260 form, tell the consular officer and request a correction at your interview.

 You will send additional forms to the NVC after getting your DS-260 receipt confirmation.
-The NVC will instruct you on what documents you need to give them, as well as how to get those documents.
+The NVC will instruct you on what documents you need to give them and how to get those documents.
 Forms may include copies of your:

 • Birth certificate